Dhruvvvx17/Go/README.md

 - Now use `m.Lock()` and `m.Unlock()` around the statement that is to be protected.

 - Another type of lock offered is the read-write mutex. `var m = sync.RWMutex{}` this enables routines to access a shared variable for read access but not for any writes until a different routine completes the write and unlocking the mutex.

+## Channels

+- A way to enable GO routines to pass around information.
+The main features are:

+    - They hold data - int, string, slice, etc.

+    - They are thread safe - avoid data races when reading and writing from memory.

+    - The code can listen for data addition/removal to/from a channel and execute code accrodingly.

+- Creating a channel: `var c = make(chan int)`

+- Adding a data into channel: `c <- 5`

+- Reading from a channel: `var x <- c`

+- Creating a channel buffer: `var c = make(chan int, 5)`